Skip to main content

 Project Details

-• 1-page executive summary highlighting the key information and how the assessment criteria are satisfied
+• 1-page executive summary highlighting key information and how the assessment criteria are met

-• Transcripts for all university level study, i.e., BSc, MSc, and PhD (if coursework is involved)
+• Transcripts for all university-level study (BSc, MSc, and PhD if applicable)

-• Institutional statement on official letterhead and signed by a university representative with signing authority for grant agreements.
-(Institutional support letter Template)
+• Institution statement on official letterhead, signed by a university representative with authority to sign grant agreements (Institutional Support Letter Template)

-• Precise budget based on template (EFF Budget Template)
+• Detailed budget based on the template (EFF Budget Template)

 Referees Suggestions